kevmor11/gva_test/README.md

-# App
+# GVA Blog

-Introductory Description.
+Blog that I created as part of a job interview take home project.

 ## Features
--
--
--
+- Users can upload posts with a Title, Description, Email, and Text Body
+- Posts can be viewed by most recently added

 ## Technologies
-Node.js, Express, HTML, CSS, jQuery
+Node.js, Express, HTML5, CSS3

 ## Setup
 Clone this repo to your desktop and from repository root directory run `npm install` to install all the dependencies.